-Rebecca Foote loves her job as a communications advisor for SKYCITY Entertainment Group in Auckland.
+Rebecca Foote loves her job as a communications advisor for Auckland Unlimited, the economic development agency for Auckland Council.

-Originally from Te Puke, near Tauranga, she gained the skills required for a successful career in communications through Waikato’s Bachelor of Management Studies (BMS), majoring in Public Relations and Strategic Management.
+Originally from Te Puke, near Tauranga, Rebecca gained the skills required for a successful career in communications through Waikato’s Bachelor of Management Studies (BMS), majoring in Public Relations and Strategic Management.

 Globally recognised business degree